jeffrafter/tinygif/README.md

 * Attempt to skip duplicate frames
 * Render/write only the changed portion (delta) of each frame

-In general this makes processing much faster and significantly reduces the size of the generated files.
+In general this makes processing much faster and significantly reduces the size of the generated files hence, more eficient.

 # How it works

 Tinygif records 5 seconds of a canvas and generates a Gif.
-There are 3 phases:
+There are three phases:

 * **Capturing** - every 20 ms a new frame is captured from the canvas (note 20ms is the default delay for 50 frames per second which is the default FPS)
 * **Processing** - each captured frame is processed to determine the optimal palette for the frame and what changed per frame.
 This happens in a web worker and starts immediately in the background once frames are captured